klugerama/webmin-dnsmasq/README.md

 In order to stop/start/restart/reload the `dnsmasq` service, this module also presumes that your system has `systemd` installed.

 If DNSMasq is installed and a configuration file exists but either or both are not in the default location, click on the `module configuration` link in the message (or the gear icon above the message) to go to the module configuration, where you will be able to specify the paths for the DNSMasq executable and the configuration file (among other things).
-The module configuration also allows you to change the commands to start, stop, and restart the dnsmasq service, as well as the commands to cause dnsmasq to reread certain configuration files (without restarting) and to dump dnsmasq logs.
-See the [dnsmasq documentation](https://thekelleys.org.uk/dnsmasq/doc.html) for further information about how those commands work.
+The module configuration also allows you to change the commands to start, stop, and restart the dnsmasq service, as well as the commands to cause DNSMasq to reread certain configuration files (without restarting) and to dump DNSMasq logs.
+See the [DNSMasq documentation](https://thekelleys.org.uk/dnsmasq/doc.html) for further information about how those commands work.
 # Usage

 ## Organization